What is osteoarthritis (OA) of the knee?

 Stage 3 is referred to as “moderate”, where there is obvious erosion of the cartilage surfaces between bones and the gap between the bones narrows.
 Bone spur growth will worsen and the joint surfaces will become rough.

 With the progression of OA of the knee, there is obvious joint inflammation which causes more frequent pain.
-Stiffness will become worse and there may be popping or snapping sounds when walking.
+Stiffness will become worse and there may be popping or grinding sounds when walking.

 Stage 4 – Severe